camilasilvab/News-homepage/README.md

 # TODO
 - design to be mobile-first repsonsive
-- focus on singular components and their interaction
+- focus on singular components
 - switch between different layouts
 - switch between differnet themes

 ### Built with
 - vanilla javascript
 - vanilla css

- - flexbox
+## PROBLEMS
+i've changed alot from previous repo that this should be it's own standalone instead of a for

+also not quite sure how readable this is?